geraldb/talks/gohugo.md

 You build the complete site, that is, **all pages** "ahead-of-time" on a "build" machine.
-You will end-up with a bunch of (static) ready-to-use HTML, CSS and JS files (and media files e.g. images, etc.).
+You will end-up with a bunch of (static) ready-to-use HTML, CSS and JS files (*).
 Upload to production site and you're live w/ a kind of "super cache".

+(*) and media files e.g. graphics, music recordings, etc.

-## Static (Web)Site Generators / Builders
+# Static (Web)Site Generators / Builders

 **The Biggies** in 1999

-1. MacroMedia Dreamweaver
+1. Macromedia Dreamweaver
 2. Microsoft FrontPage
 3. Netscape Composer

 And today?

-## Hello, Hugo!
+# Hello, Hugo!

 by Steve Francia, Bjørn Erik Pedersen et al (★10 186) -
 web: [`gohugo.io`](https://gohugo.io),